-Fixed penalty notices are available as an alternative to prosecution for some low-level environmental offences.
+6.9.1 Fixed penalty notices (FPN) are available as an alternative to prosecution for some offences.
 A recipient of an FPN does not accept criminal liability by paying the associated fine, which brings an end to the matter.
 Where the law allows FPNs to be issued, we may chose to administer those on a first occasion without issuing a warning.
-However, a failure to pay an FPN will result in an escalation of enforcement action including prosecution for the original offence to preserve the integrity of the regulatory regime.
+However, a failure to pay an FPN will result in an escalation of